 The EPA has set conventional renewable fuel volumes of 15.0 billion gallons for 2023 through 2025 Additionally, for 2023, the EPA restored 250 million gallons previously waived.
+The EPA was required to propose RVOs for 2026 by November 2024, but the administration, at that time, indicated on July 8, 2024 an intention to propose RVOs for 2026 and beyond in March 2025, and finalize them in December 2025.
+The new administration has not yet provided an updated timeline for these rules.

 Obligated parties use RINs to show compliance with RFS-mandated volumes.
 RINs are attached to renewable fuels by producers and detached when the renewable fuel is blended with transportation fuel or traded in the open market.
 The market price of detached RINs affects the price of ethanol in certain markets and influences the purchasing decisions by obligated parties.
 As a result of fluctuations in RINs pricing, certain obligated parties have petitioned the EPA and filed court actions to change the point of obligation or to seek relief from their obligation.
-The EPA granted 88 total Small Refinery Exemptions ("SREs") for 2016 through 2018 totaling approximately 4.3 billion gallons.
+The EPA granted 88 total SREs for 2016 through 2018 totaling approximately 4.3 billion gallons.
 In recent years, the EPA had largely denied small refiner waivers.
-However, on November 22, 2023, the Fifth U.S. Circuit Court of Appeals (the "Court") ruled against the EPA on six SREs the EPA had previously denied.
-The Court remanded those six petitions back to the EPA and each refinery will continue to operate under temporary SREs granted to them by the Court.
-These and further SREs could lead to decreased RIN values and ethanol pricing.
+In July 2024, the U.S. Court of Appeals for the District of Columbia Circuit vacated many of the EPA's 2022 SRE denials.
+The EPA had denied 105 SREs in 2022.
+As a result of this Court ruling, the EPA has voluntarily moved to rescind the agency's 2023 denial of 26 SREs.
+During the previous Trump administration, the EPA granted more SREs than under other administrations.
+These and additional SREs could lead to decreased RIN values and ethanol pricing.
+As of March 2025, there were 156 SRE petitions pending.